malaskowski/aet-docker/README.md

 2. From the `AET_ROOT` run `docker stack deploy -c aet-swarm.yml aet`.
 3. Wait about 1-2 minutes until instance is ready to work.

+> Note, that you can always stop the instance by running 'docker stack rm aet' without loosing the data (volumes).

 <details><summary>See details</summary>
 <p>